Goto main content

 The Delta Trois-Rivières by Marriott team is committed to offering a variety of food options for dietary restrictions (allergies, intolerances) and vegetarian or vegan diets.

-Outside Food and Beverages
+Outside Food and Beverages (Message from the Delta Hotel)

 It is strictly forbidden to sell or consume food and beverages in Delta Hotel areas (meeting rooms, corridors, halls, etc.).
 Any food or beverages served as part of an event-related activity must be supplied, prepared and served by the Delta Hotel and consumed on site.
 An exception is made for take-away box lunches for outdoor activities included in the programme.